Nndoza/Nndoza/README.md

 ## 🚀 About Me
 ### Background
-With a background in sales and customer service, I bring strong communication and a customer-focused mindset.
+I have a background in sales and customer service and therefore I bring strong communication and a customer-focused mindset.

 ### AWS re/Start Journey
 The AWS re/Start program has provided me with a solid foundation in cloud technologies and hands-on experience.